wes06/Drift-A-Part/readme.md

 Validation:
-(can **real noise from acceleration data** generate interesting shapes?
-If yes, continue)
+Can **real noise from acceleration data** generate interesting shapes?

 	 - Hardware/Firmware/Mechanical development
 	 - Import real data
 	 - Export positions into 3D Space from CSV (Rhino)
 	 - Heavy skew into Vertical Axis
-	 	(I speculate that it is because its the axis that is suffering constant 1g force and therefore drifting much more)
+	 	(I speculate that it is because its the axis that is suffering constant 1g and therefore drifting much more)
 	 - Implementation of "High Pass" filter
 	 	(subtracting rolling average of current reading,
 	 	previous implementation was just calculating local G from n readings during boot)

 	 - Next issue:
 	 	It generates interesting shapes but unrecognizable in a linear scale.
 	 	The overal shape is almost a straight line, and there are interesting movements zooming in 1000 times, 1000000 times.
 	 	All cannot be seen at the same time.
 		Is it possible to conciliate these different scales?